cybertec-postgresql/pgwatch2/README.md

 * Min 1GB RAM
 * Docker default disk size of 10 GB should be enough for monitoring 5 hosts (3 month default metrics retention policy, configurable)
-* A low-spec (1 vCPU, 2 GB RAM) cloud machine can easily monitor 100 DBs in "exhaustive" settings (i.e. almost all metrics are monitored with 60s interval) without breaking a sweat (<20% load)
+* A low-spec (1 vCPU, 2 GB RAM) cloud machine can easily monitor 100 DBs in "exhaustive" settings (i.e. almost all metrics are monitored with 60s interval) without breaking a sweat (<20% load).
+When a single node where the metrics collector daemon is running is becoming a bottleneck, one can also do "sharding" i.e. limit the amount of monitored databases for that node based on the Group label(s) (--group), which is just a string for logical grouping.
 * One monitored DB in preset "exhaustive" settings requires about ~250-500 MB of InfluxDB disk storage per month, depending on the amount of schema objects - tables, indexes, number of unique SQL-s.
 * A single InfluxDB node should handle thousands of requests per second but if this is not enough having a secondary/mirrored